Want to improve your finances? Set realistic money goals for the new year.

-The idea is to create a plan that urges you toward accomplishment by setting specific and measurable actions that can help you achieve your goal, as well as encouraging you to look at attainable and realistic goals within a certain period.
+The idea is to create a plan that urges you toward accomplishment by setting specific and measurable actions to help you achieve your goal and encourage you to look at attainable and realistic goals within a certain period.
 Let's be honest.
-You're not going to pay off $15,000 in credit card debt within six months.
-Setting that goal is unrealistic — and will only result in failure.
+You won't pay off $15,000 in credit card debt within six months.
+Setting that goal is unrealistic — and will only fail.

 As you begin setting your money goals, consider the characteristics of SMART goals.
-Your financial goals should help you pinpoint what it is you want to accomplish with your money.
+Your financial goals should help you pinpoint what you want to accomplish with your money.
 It's about creating a timeline and breaking down your goal so that you can make progress and measure your success at different points in the timeline.
-Whether you are trying to max out your retirement account contributions, save up for a home down payment, buy a new car with cash, get rid of debt, or cut your monthly expenses, using the SMART framework can really help you get started right.
-Putting down a plan (on paper) will also provide you with step-by-step instructions for reaching your goals.
+Whether trying to max out your retirement account contributions, save up for a home down payment, buy a new car with cash, get rid of debt, or cut your monthly expenses, the SMART framework can help you get started right.
+Putting down a plan (on paper) will also provide step-by-step instructions for reaching your goals.

 Scale Back: Choose One Money Goal at a Time

 Another way to be smart about your money goals is to work on only one at a time.
 You don't have to throw out a list of financial goals at the beginning of the year.
 Instead, consider your most important money goal, then focus on that one financial goal first.
 By focusing your efforts, you might be able to get more done — and faster — than you imagined.
 Then you can use the SMART framework to tackle your next financial goal.